 Becoming a licensed electrician is a long drawn process, involving years of education before appearing for and passing the licensing examination.

-An individual is also required to put in four years or 8,000 hours of work and electrical training as an apprentice before appearing for the examination.
+Before appearing for the examination, an individual is also required to put in four years or 8,000 hours of work and electrical training as an apprentice.

 Electrical work can be dangerous.
-Most electricians, in the course of a day’s work, face the risk of electrocution, electric burns, or at the very least, electric shocks.
-Therefore, knowing how to conduct oneself safely while working with high voltage electricity is of paramount importance.
+Most electricians, in a day’s work, face the risk of electrocution, electric burns, or at the very least, electric shocks.
+Therefore, knowing how to conduct oneself safely while working with high-voltage electricity is of paramount importance.
 This is the reason for the stringent procedure that is followed to be able to become a licensed electrician.

 The procedure ensures OSHA (Occupational Safety and Health Administration) compliance while complex electrical projects are undertaken.
 Many electricians will use software for electrical contractors to keep their business organized.